koustubhjuvekar/Koustubh-AWS/IAM/ROLE/README.md

 ---

-Now after 1hr `John` will be restricted for access to s3, that means using this role.
+Now after 1hr `John`'s session will be expire. for access to s3, that means using this role.

 But if he continues and not leaving, or if he is able to ASSUME role again and again, then Log in ADMIN and check policy, add condition there.